Matthew-Vandergrift/ATOMIC_Clustering/README.md

-# ATOMIC_Clustering
+# ATOMIC Clustering
-A python implemented interpretable clustering method based on the topology of a dataset, using evolutionary optimization.
+A python baesed interpretable clustering method based on the topology of a dataset, using novelty search with local competition.
+This method is outlined in the GEECO 24 poster entitled ATOMIC: an Interpretable Clustering Method Based on Data Topology.

+The evolutionary portion of algorithm is implemented using the DEAP library which can be found at https://deap.readthedocs.io/en/master/about.html and in “DEAP: Evolutionary Algorithms Made Easy” in Journal of Machine Learning Research, pp. 2171-2175, no 13, jul 2012 by Félix-Antoine Fortin, François-Michel De Rainville, Marc-André Gardner, Marc Parizeau and Christian Gagné.

-For a full acounting of this methodology and results see the preprint paper at: [LINK]
+For a full acounting of this methodology and results when applied to UCI machine learning becnhmark dataset see our paper at: [[LINK] ](https://drive.google.com/file/d/1K3BJdkQp71rjvCZA88OKoi80oOIh3Ifv/view?usp=sharing)
+Note: link to paper will be updated upon publication in GEECO's Companion Volume.